bbuckner2092/color-game/README.md

     Added a new button to our HTML in addition to CSS to the "Stripe" Div.
 28.)
 Created our resetButton
     added an event listener and included our psuedo code.
+29.)
+Included our logic within our resetButton event listener
+    generated new colors, picked a new random color, change the display to match the picked color, and changed the colors of the squares.